firepear/petrel/README.md

 # Petrel

-_This module is pre-v1; expect frequent breaking changes._
+_This code is pre-v1; expect frequent breaking changes._

-SQLite embeds serverless relational databases into programs.
-Petrel lets you do the same with networking and RPC.
+SQLite easily embeds a serverless relational databases into programs.
+Petrel does the same for RPC.

 - Optimized for programmer time
-- A program can embed multiple Petrel servers and/or clients
+- A single program can embed multiple Petrel servers and/or clients
 - Petrel servers support arbitrarily many concurrent connections
   - But individual connections are synchronous
-- Works over Unix domain sockets or TCP
 - Security-conscious design
-  - TLS support for link security and/or client authentication
+  - TLS support for link security
   - HMAC support for message verification
-  - Message length limits to protect against memory exhaustion,
+  - Message length limits to protect against memory exhaustion
-- No external dependencies
+- No dependencies outside the Go standard library
 - Proven mostly reliable and decently performant in real-world use!

 See the [Release